kolegs/xamarin-docs.pl-pl/docs/xamarin-forms/app-fundamentals/navigation/carousel-page.md

 <!--
 > [!NOTE]
-> **Note**: The [`CarouselPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.CarouselPage/) has been deprecated, and will be removed from Xamarin.Forms in a future release.
+> The [`CarouselPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.CarouselPage/) has been deprecated, and will be removed from Xamarin.Forms in a future release.
 Instead, the [`CarouselView`](https://developer.xamarin.com/api/type/Xamarin.Forms.CarouselView/) should be used to provide a gallery-like view, where users can swipe from side to side to move through a collection of items.
 -->

 ## <a name="creating-a-carouselpage"></a>Tworzenie CarouselPage